US reporter held by Russia on spying charges denied release

 Russia's Federal Security Service arrested Gershkovich in the Ural Mountains city of Yekaterinburg on March 29 and accused him of trying to obtain classified information about a Russian arms factory.

-In rejecting Gershkovich’s appeal to be released from pretrial detention, the judge ruled he must remain in jail until at least May 29.
-The journalist's lawyers said they petitioned for house arrest or for his release on bail of 50 million rubles (about $610,000), but were rejected.
-The lawyers said they plan to appeal the ruling, which the Journal and its publisher, Dow Jones, called “disappointing.”
+In rejecting Gershkovich's appeal to be released from pretrial detention, the judge ruled he must remain in jail until at least May 29.
+The journalist's lawyers said they petitioned for house arrest or for his release on bail of 50 million rubles — about $610,000 in U.S. currency — but were rejected.
+The lawyers said they plan to appeal the ruling, which the Journal and its publisher, Dow Jones, called "disappointing."

 Russian journalist Vasily Polonsky posted a video in which he shouts, "Evan, hang in there.
 Everyone says hello!"
 Gershkovich then nods.